dart-lang/site-www/src/tools/pub/pubspec.md

   fvm:
 ```

-Once the package is activated using `pub global activate`,
+Once the package is activated using `dart pub global activate`,
 typing `slidy` executes `bin/main.dart`.
 Typing `fvm` executes `bin/fvm.dart`.
 If you don't specify the value, it is inferred from the key.